 In fact, traditionally, when twins are born, a special celebration is carried out to welcome them into the family.

 On a personal note, I have siblings who are twins, and every time I tell people that I have twin siblings, they are always like ” wow, you guys are so lucky to have twins in your family”!
 The reason, it’s a huge deal to have twins in Uganda!
 I am sure this is one of the interesting Uganda facts you didn’t know about

-4. People are always on the move!!
+4. People are always on the move

 One time a friend of mine who had traveled to Kampala asked me; “where are all these people going?”